Kolf: Game

 In playing the game, the player often makes use of rebounds on the walls of the court, similar to billiards.
 The closer the ball finishes to the end wall, the higher the player's score.
 In a tournament, players play a total of 15 games, each game consisting of 3 shots.
 Usually 5 games are played in succession, the winner being the player with the highest total of points.

 Every player is placed in one of five classes according to their skill.
 Lower classes are sometimes given the advantage of extra points, so they can compete on an even basis with a player from a higher class.
 Clubs play against each other, and there is also a national championship every year.
 Since 1966, women play as well.

 The method of hitting the ball is different for each player.
 Players generally crouch low and adopt a wide stance, with the hands quite far apart on the kliek.
 During the stroke, the head of the kliek never leaves the ground.
 It is of the utmost importance that the player keeps his body extremely still.
 No special clothing is worn, and players wear normal street shoes.

-Kolf is often played with the accompaniment of jenever or a cigar.
-There are currently 31 clubs and only 14 courses, compared with the hundreds which existed before.
+Kolf is often played accompanied by jenever or a cigar.
+There are currently 31 clubs and only 14 courses, compared with the hundreds that existed before.
 Of the courses still in use, all but one are in the tiny villages of the part of the North Holland province.
 In the old days, they were invariably attached to cafés or social centres.
 Less than 1,000 people out of the Netherlands' population of 16 million, about 350 men and 250 women, play Kolf.

 History

 The history of kolf reaches beyond reliable written records, though it is believed by many to be tied to the development of golf.
-Documents as far back as the year 1200 mention four popular games involving both club and ball: chole in Belgium and France, jeu de mail in France, and beugelen and the klosbaan in the Netherlands.
+Documents as far back as the year 1200 mention four popular games involving both club and ball: chole in Belgium and France, jeu de mail in France, and beugelen and the Klosbaan in the Netherlands.